beaumanvienna/marley/pcsx2/3rdparty/gtest/googletest/docs/primer.md

      // before the destructor).
   }

-  // Class members declared here can be used by all tests in the test suite
+  // Objects declared here can be used by all tests in the test suite for Foo.
-  // for Foo.
 };

 // Tests that the Foo::Bar() method does Abc.